Can You File Your Taxes With Your Last Paystub?

 Is It Legal to File Taxes with Your Last Paystub?

 If you’re asking, “can I file my taxes with my last check stub?”, you’re not alone.
 It’s something many tax filers consider, especially early in the season.
 But here’s the key fact: the IRS requires a Form W-2, not just a paystub, when you submit your tax return.
+If your W-2 is missing after January 31st, the compliant fallback is to file using IRS Form 4852 (substitute for Form W-2) — which relies on your final paystub to estimate wages/withholding — rather than filing with a paystub alone.

 Most e-filing platforms do not allow you to file taxes using only your last check stub.
 While some people in the past may have submitted a paper return using final paystub estimates, today the IRS strongly discourages it.
 Most online tax platforms will actually block you from proceeding if you try to enter stub data without a valid W-2.
+E-filing systems typically require W-2 data elements that a paystub does not contain, so Form 4852 is the appropriate route if your W-2 hasn’t arrived.

 Even if your last paystub appears accurate, there’s no guarantee it includes all the necessary information in the correct format.
 Filing with it anyway could result in IRS rejection or audit flags.
+It can also slow processing and increase the odds you’ll need to amend later if the employer-reported W-2 totals differ from your estimates.

 Why the IRS Prefers a W-2 Over a Paystub